Skip to main content

 This allows LPS to leak from the gut lumen into the systemic circulation.
 Once in the bloodstream, LPS binds to Toll-like receptor 4 (TLR4), a key pattern recognition receptor of the innate immune system present on immune cells like macrophages and on adipocytes.

 The binding of LPS to TLR4 initiates a signaling cascade that results in the production of pro-inflammatory cytokines, including tumor necrosis factor-alpha (TNF-α) and interleukin-6 (IL-6).
-These cytokines directly interfere with the pathway.
+These cytokines directly interfere with the insulin signaling pathway.
 For example, TNF-α can phosphorylate insulin receptor substrate-1 (IRS-1) at serine residues, which inhibits its normal function and prevents the downstream signaling required for glucose uptake into the cell.
 This molecular interference is the direct cause of the insulin resistance state.

 Metabolic endotoxemia, driven by gut-derived LPS, is a primary inflammatory trigger that directly impairs insulin signaling at a cellular level.